hed-standard/hed-schemas/README.md

 ## HED revision process

+If you want to suggest a new feature or a change to the standard HED schema or one of the HED library schemas, just post an [**issue**](https://github.com/hed-standard/hed-schemas/issues) to this repository and it will find its way to the right place.

 As modifications to the HED schema are proposed, they are entered into the `PROPOSED.md` document in their respective directory for discussion.
 Approved changes and corrections are first made in a working version of the